The Pre- and Post-Op Guidance You Deserve

 Often used to correct strabismus—the condition where the eyes don’t move as a pair—this procedure helps strengthen the eye muscles by either removing sections of defunct muscles or reattaching muscles to a different point in the eye.

-How To Know If Eye Surgery Is Right For You
+Is Eye Surgery Right For You?

 Give us a call at 319-359-3307 or Book Online Here